Becksteinlab/AdKGromacsTutorial/README.rst

 =================

 For this tutorial we'll use Gromacs_ (version 5.1.3) to set up the system, run the simulation, and perform analysis.
+An initial structure is provided, which can be found in the :file:`tutorial/coord` directory, as well as the MDP files that are necessary for input to Gromacs in :file:`tutorial/templates`.
 The overall workflow consists of the following steps:

 1. Download tutorial files and set up working directories

-2. Prepare the system

-   - Obtain structure 4AKE from PDB_, select chain A
+   - Obtain structure 4AKE from PDB_

+   - Generate a stripped PDB file containing only chain A and no crystal waters

+2. Solvate the protein system

    - Generate topology using default protonation states